3.4 Claims, Provisions and Contingent Liabilities

 Defined Benefit Liability and Employer Contributions

-The Management assessed that Cash and Cash Equivalents, Other Bank Balances, Trade Receivables, Trade Payables, Other Financial Assets and Other Financial Liabilities approximate their Carrying Amounts largely due to the Short-Term Maturities of these instruments.
+The Management assessed that Cash and Cash Equivalents, Trade Receivables, Trade Payables and Other Current Liabilities approximate their carrying amounts largely due to the Short-Term maturities of these instruments.

 35.3 Financial Risk Management Objectives